Saturday, June 26, 2021

 Four death masks were made after Dillinger's death and the Allen County Museum has a copy of one of them.

-Crown Hill Cemetery in Indianapolis holds the Dillinger family plot and we made a quick visit a few years ago.
+Crown Hill Cemetery in Indianapolis holds the Dillinger family plot.

-His mother, Mollie, who died when John was 4 years old.
+His mother, Mollie, died when John was 4 years old.

-His step-mother, Lizzie, who died a year before John.
+His step-mother, Lizzie, died a year before John.

-And his father, John, who lived another 10 years after his infamous son died.
+And his father, John, lived until 1943.
 His life strikes me as the saddest of them all.

 Abandoned Church or School ~ Michigan